 If you follow my posts you certainly know I used to live in Krakow for a few years when I was a kid.
 But never did I have the opportunity to visit other places around the city.
 After many years I managed to come back to this Royal City and take a few tours to the charming suburbs and near villages.

-Anyways, though I love the city of Krakow and consider it one of the most beautiful places in whole Europe, I really wanted to se something more.
-Many times I heated about Ojcow National Park, the Salt Mine in Wieliczka or Zakopane… Finally, I decided to see it all.
+Anyway, though I love the city of Krakow and consider it one of the most beautiful places in whole Europe, I really wanted to see something more.
+Many times I heard about Ojcow National Park, the Salt Mine in Wieliczka or Zakopane… Finally, I decided to see it all.
 First I took a tour from Krakow to Salt-Mine and I am sure I will never forget it.
 That was one of the most beautiful places I have ever been!
 Everything, really everything was of salt!
 We had to take 800 steps and 20 amazing chambers, including treasury and chapels.
 The place is a real crown jewel and i you haven’t been there yet, you just must do this!
 I chose to go there with a private tour from Krakow with KrakowDirect company.
 It was very comfortable and quick ride with a professional driver.

 I have visited Ojcow National Park as well.
 For a long time I haven’t been so close to the nature… All the rocks, hills, rivers, forests… all these makes you wanna never come bock to the city.
 Breathtaking views and fresh air – that was what I needed.
 The whole trip was a great time and hopefully I will come back to Poland next year.